cloudflare/cloudflare-docs/content/waiting-room/_index.md

 - Cloudflare’s CDN is required to use the waiting room feature.
 - Configure a [proxied DNS record](/dns/manage-dns-records/how-to/create-dns-records/) or a [proxied load balancer](/load-balancing/understand-basics/proxy-modes/) for the waiting room’s hostname.
 A DNS record is not auto-configured after a waiting room is created.
 - Visitors must enable cookies.
-Refer to [Waiting room cookie](/waiting-room/reference/waiting-room-cookie/) for information on how cookies are used in Cloudflare Waiting Rooms.
+Refer to [Waiting room cookie](/waiting-room/reference/waiting-room-cookie/) for information on how cookies are used in Cloudflare Waiting Room.

 {{<button-group>}}
   {{<button type="primary" href="/waiting-room/get-started/">}}Get started{{</button>}}